grinfeld/py_spark_playground/helm/README.md

   Specify which service to upgrade when using `--apply`.
   Valid values: `minio`, `postgres`, `airflow`, `spark`

-__Note__: when using `--apply` it doesn't change rbac and so on, so if you need to make changes in rbac, do it manually.
+__Note__: when using `--apply`, it doesn't change RBAC and so on, so if you need to make changes in RBAC, do it manually.

 #### Help